kaplantm/react-native-brightside-aut/README.md

 A react-native library to authorize users based on the presence of Mr. Brightside on their phone (in Music / Apple music).

-## Suggested Use Cases
-- Banking
-- Stocks
-- HIPAA Compliant applications
-- The Killers app (They don't have one, but if they ever make one ill be sure to @ them on twitter)

 ## Getting started

 ### Installation - For yarn